 What do we do?

-Ecton Hill Field Studies Association organises courses and visits for
+Ecton Hill Field Studies Association organises activities for

-School and College groups, Geological Societies, U3A and other groups
+School, College and University groups, Geological Societies, U3A and other groups

 studying Geology, Science or History of Science/Technology and general